junkeythong/information_bot/README.md

 - Long-polls Telegram for commands and updates `update_id` tracking automatically
 - Persists editable runtime settings (interval, thresholds, run state, PnL bounds) to the JSON state file whenever they change
 - Night mode can span midnight (e.g., 22 to 6) and sends start/end notices even during quiet hours
-- CPU/RAM/disk alert thresholds are configurable and included in status messages
+- CPU/RAM/disk alert thresholds are hardcoded and included in status messages
 - When `OPENAI_ADMIN_KEY` is supplied, the bot refreshes OpenAI month-to-date cost/usage in the background; `/openai` forces a new fetch and includes the latest API window end time

 ## Telegram Commands